AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/importing-assets-with-adobe-experience-manager.md

    ![](assets/three-1.png)

-1. Log-in to Adobe Experience Manager (if you haven't already).
+1. Log in to Adobe Experience Manager (if you haven't already).

    ![](assets/four-1.png)